Neutrinos as a new tool to characterise the Milky Way Centre

 While these gamma-ray results are broadly accepted, little emphasis has been placed so far on the choice of mass tracer used to model the gas distribution.
 In addition, no attempt to constrain the CMZ gas distribution using gamma-ray observations has been reported in the literature.
 This may be linked to intrinsic limitations that gamma-rays have in determining these quantities.
 Firstly, gamma-rays could be attenuated by the interstellar radiation field, which can lead to an underestimation of their flux at the source.
 Secondly, gamma-rays are not exclusively produced in hadronic processes, such as those resulting from cosmic-rays colliding with molecular hydrogen.
-Indeed, they can also be produced by leptonic processes such as inverse Compton scattering.
-If present and not accounted for, leptonic processes would lead to an overestimation of a hadronic gamma-ray component.
-Thus, using the gamma-ray signal to map the CMZ gas distribution requires strong assumptions regarding the lack of gamma-ray attenuation and leptonic contributions.
+They can also be produced by leptonic processes such as inverse Compton scattering.
+Thus, using the gamma-ray signal to map the CMZ gas distribution requires significant assumptions.

 Neutrinos, on the other hand, are not absorbed, as they interact only via the weak force, and leptonic processes are not typically associated with their production at high energies.
-Thus, a measurement of the neutrino flux can be mapped to the gas density with a lower systematic uncertainty than any of the methods discussed so far.
+Thus, a measurement of the neutrino flux can be mapped to the gas density with more confidence than any of the methods discussed so far.

 Neutrinos, however, are difficult to detect.
-Their small cross-section explains why the leading km$^3$-scale neutrino telescope, IceCube, has detected only tens of astrophysical neutrinos in more than a decade of operation at the South Pole.
+Even the leading km$^3$-scale neutrino telescope, IceCube, barely detects one astrophysical neutrino from the whole sky per day \citep{IceCube-Gen22021JPhG}.
 Another limitation is the field of view of IceCube, which does not include the Galactic Centre.
-IceCube searches requiring high angular resolution are limited to the Northern Sky, as a pure sample of ``track events'' with $1^\circ$ angular resolution can be extracted with minimal background contamination only if the Earth acts as a filter for atmospheric muons.
+IceCube searches requiring high angular resolution are limited to the Northern Sky, as a pure sample of ``track events'' with $<1^\circ$ angular resolution can be extracted with minimal background contamination only if the Earth acts as a filter for atmospheric muons.
 As a result, IceCube has only provided an initial measurement of the diffuse flux from the Galactic plane, based primarily on a sample of ``cascade events'' with an angular resolution of $\lesssim10^\circ$ above 10\,TeV~\citep{IceCube23Sci}.